Acute Lymphocytic Leukemia (ALL): Treatment Choices

 Clinical trials for new treatments

-Researchers are always finding new ways to treat ALL.
+Researchers are always finding new and better ways to treat ALL.
 These new methods are tested in clinical trials.
 Talk with your healthcare provider to find out if there are any clinical trials you should consider.

 Talking with your healthcare providers